galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 > The quantification depends on both the reference genome (the FASTA file) and its associated annotations (the GTF file).
 It is extremely important to use an annotation file that corresponds to the same version of the reference genome you used for the mapping (e.g. `dm6` here), as the chromosomal coordinates of genes are usually different amongst different reference genome versions.
 {: .comment}

-In order to identify exons that are regulated by the *Pasilla* gene, we need to identify genes and exons which are differentially expressed between samples with PS gene depletion (treated) and control (untreated) samples.
+In order to identify genes that are regulated by the *Pasilla* gene, we need to identify genes which are differentially expressed between samples with PS gene depletion (treated) and control (untreated) samples.
-We will then analyze the differential gene expression and also the differential exon usage.

-# Analysis of the differential gene expression

-We will first investigate the differential gene expression to identify which genes are impacted by the *Pasilla* gene depletion.

-## Count the number of reads per annotated gene
+# Counting the number of reads per annotated gene

 To compare the expression of single genes between different conditions (*e.g.* with or without PS depletion), an essential first step is to quantify the number of reads per gene.